 Located just downstream from the confluence of the Wenatchee and Icicle Rivers, the nine-acre Barn Beach Reserve, owned and operated by the Wenatchee River Institute, is located in a spectacular setting that features accessible walking trails with panoramic views of the Wenatchee River and the Stuart Range.

-Visitors are always welcome at the Reserve.
+Visitors are always welcome.
 We are just a short walk from downtown Leavenworth, and a world away from the hustle and bustle of Front Street.
-The Reserve and neighboring Enchantment Park protect over 50 acres of diverse habitats ranging from Ponderosa pine forest to riparian habitats.
+Our property and neighboring Enchantment Park protect over 50 acres of diverse habitats ranging from Ponderosa pine forest to riparian habitats.

-Four eBird hotspots exist on the Reserve.
-Take a walk around the property, write down the birds you see, and upload to the site to contribute to the community science project.
+Four eBird hotspots exist on our property.
+Take a walk around, write down the birds you see, and upload to the site to contribute to the community science project.

 Red Barn Learning Center